Primary Source Learning: Disability History

 Zoom into the picture above and you will see a face recognizable to many.
 The mother in the photo is Florence Thompson, most famously known as the migrant mother.
 This photograph was one in a series taken in 1936 by Resettlement Administration photographer Dorothea Lange.
 In this primary source activity, students will examine photographs individually…

-Primary source images, including maps, are great resources for integrating language arts with social studies into activities that meet Common Core State Standards.
-The Grade 1 writing prompts and activity ideas below build on the kindergarten writing prompts and activities.
-Text Types and Purposes Grade 1 Writing Standards Writing Prompts / Activity Ideas 1.
-Write opinion pieces in…
+Primary source images are great resources for integrating language arts with social studies.
+The activities below were designed around the grade 1 Common Core State Standards for writing.
+These first-grade writing prompts and activity ideas build on the kindergarten writing prompts and activities.
+Text Types and Purposes Grade 1 Writing Standards Writing Prompts / Activity…